You! Be Inspired! – Inspirations from SketchbooksArticles February 1, 2015

 Sketchbook Illustrations by Audrey Kawasaki (Source)

 Irish illustrator and printmaker Mateusz Nowakowski created stunning sketches as a recording of different places he went and people he met and various ideas floating into his mind.

 Sketchbook Illustration by Mateusz Nowakowski (Source)

 Based in Bulgaria, Zlatina Gocheva is an illustrator and blogger who has this “cute” element on her creations.
 Her sketchbook is full of simple yet imaginative sketches with very unique concepts and adorable ideas.

 Sketchbook Illustration by Zlatina Gocheva (Source)

-Another Ukraine based digital illustrator manages to maximize the use of his sketchbook.
-Artem Solop compiled his most amazing sketches with every detail on subjects like robots and mutants – each is impressively done with pencils, pens and digitized later on.
+Another Ukraine-based digital illustrator manages to maximize the use of his sketchbook.
+Artem Solop compiled his most amazing sketches with every detail on subjects like robots and mutants — each one impressively done with pencils and pens before being digitized later on.
 Here are some of his collection, the most remarkable ones are enlarged.

 Sketchbook Illustrations by Artem Solop (Source)

 What do you think of these amazing sketches?
 Share us your thoughts by hitting us in the comments below.
 Stay around for more creative stuffs!